hertze/FinishingTouches/README.md

 # FINISHING TOUCHES -- an action workflow script for Photoshop

-This script executes Photoshop actions from keywords in an image file, taking the aspect ratio into consideration.
-I use it in a droplet to run different actions depending on whether it's a color or black and white image and depending on if it's a 2x3 or 4x3 image.
+This script is designed to automate actions in Adobe Photoshop based on the keywords and aspect ratio of the active image file.
+It's particularly useful for batch processing a mix of images with varying sizes, mode and aspect ratios.

 ## How to install